uucsslab/uucsslab.github.io/_pages/events/sc2s2.md

 - Political Visual Communication across Social Media: What are Computer Vision Tools Useful For?
 (Michael Bossetta)
 - Visual Structural Topic Modeling for the Analysis of Political Communication: A Deep Generative Approach (Matias Piqueras)

-### Session S2A (migration)
+### Session S2A (social media)

 **Location:** Eva Netzelius Hall, Blåsenhus

-- The parallel evolution of online and media immigration discourses (Anastasia Menshikova)
 - The re-mediation of legacy and new media on Twitter: A six-language comparison of the European social media discourse on migration (Anamaria Dutceac Segesten)
+- Studying online polarisation during #COP meetings with multilayer networks and topic modelling (Alessio Gandelli)

 ### Session S2B (methods: machine learning)